Spring Boot Method Security with SAPL

 - Enforce the decision.

-When we inspected the original automatically generated authorization subscription, you will remember that the resulting object was relatively large and technical.
-Here, the parameters of the @PostEnforce annotation helps create a more domain-specific precise authorization subscription.
+When we inspected the original automatically generated authorization subscription, the resulting object was relatively large and technical.
+Here, the parameters of the @PostEnforce annotation help create a more precise authorization subscription that matches the application domain.

-Finally, the parameter resource = "returnObject" sets the resource-object in the subscription to the method invocation result.
-As this resource is the book entity, it will automatically contain its ageRating attribute.
+Finally, the parameter resource = "returnObject" sets the resource object in the subscription to the method invocation result.
+Because this resource is the book entity, it automatically contains its ageRating attribute.

 After identifying these objects, the PEP uses the ObjectMapper in the Spring application context to serialize the objects to JSON.